KatrionaGoldmann/KatrionaGoldmann/README.md

-### Hi there 👋
+### About Me

+🎓 &nbsp;I’m a bioinformatics PhD student with the [Centre for translational bioinformatics](https://www.qmul.ac.uk/c4tb/) and the [Centre for Experimental Medicine and Rheumatology](https://www.qmul.ac.uk/whri/emr/) at QMUL

-🔬  &nbsp;I’m currently working on developing stratified medicine pipelines and visualisations with multi-omic data
+🔬  &nbsp;I’m currently developing stratified medicine pipelines using multi-omic data in autoimmune diseases

 💻  &nbsp;Interested in predictive machine learning models